Basra Governorate: History

-In 1920, after the defeat of the Ottoman Empire in World War I, the United Kingdom took over the former Ottoman vilayets of Basra, Baghdad and Mosul which had together formed the historical region of Irak Arabi or Irak Babeli, and called it the British Mandate of Mesopotamia.
+In 1920, after the defeat of the Ottoman Empire in World War I, the United Kingdom took over the former Ottoman vilayets of Basra, Baghdad and Mosul which had together formed the historical region of Irak Arabi or Irak Babeli, and called it the British Mandate of Mesopotamia or Mandatory Iraq.
 The mandate was succeeded by the Kingdom of Iraq in 1932.

-The Shiite population suffered long and hard under Saddam's rule.
+The local Shiite population suffered long and hard under Saddam's rule.
 The city of Basra had suffered considerably during the eight-year war with Iran and Allied bombardment and in 1991 during the Gulf War, the governorate ventured into an uprising after the United States promised them aid.
 It was started in Basra by angry soldiers, according to popular legend after they fired at a giant public portrait of Saddam Hussein.
 Mass support on the streets followed, shouting slogans, executing Ba'ath party members, leaders and secret police, and destroying pictures and monuments of Saddam Hussein.
-The participants had expected support from American troops. but the Allied army at the time was occupied despite the 24th Infantry Division stationed only several miles from the city.
-The city of Basra didn't completely succumb to the rebels; a counterattack by some 6,000 loyalists from the Republican Guard held out against 5,000 defectors of the Iraqi army.
+The participants had expected support from American troops. but the Allied army at the time was occupied despite the 24th Infantry Division stationed only several miles from the city in Kuwait.
+The city of Basra did not completely succumb to the rebels; a counterattack by some 6,000 loyalists from the Republican Guard held out against 5,000 defectors of the Iraqi army.
 After about three days, the Republican Guard began to gain control, destroying "everything in front of them", killing many of the rebels in the streets and conducting mass executions on the public squares.

-From 2003 the governorate was one of the centres of warfare during the invasion of the British and Americans during the Iraq War.
+From 2003 the governorate was one of the centres of warfare during the initial invasion of the British and Americans during the Iraq War.
 The Battle of Basra took place between March 23 and April 7 between the British 1st Armoured Division forces under Major General Robin Brims, and Iraqi forces under General Ali Hassan al-Majid (Chemical Ali).
+The battle resulted in the capture and occupation of Basra by British forces.
 Much of the heaviest combat in the war took place in the province in subsequent weeks.
-Several outbreaks of violence between secular Iraqis and Shiite Muslims broke out in summer 2006, and in September 2007, British troops were withdrawn to Basra Airport, and withdrew entirely from the city in December 2007.
+Several outbreaks of violence between secular Iraqis and radical Shiite Muslims broke out in summer 2006, and in September 2007, British troops were withdrawn to Basra Airport, and withdrew entirely from the city in December 2007.
 Following the example of the Kurdistan Autonomous Region in northern Iraq, Basra has proposed uniting with the other provinces of Dhi Qar and Maysan as an autonomous region.
 On October 15, 2005, 691,024 people, some 96.02%, voted for the new constitution.

-During the Gulf war, part of Kuwait became a part of the Basrah governorate and was given the name, Saddamiyat al-Mitla' District.
+During the Gulf War, part of Kuwait became a part of the Basra Governorate and was given the name, Saddamiyat al-Mitla' District.